Triathlon – Finally Raceday again

 Challenge St. Pölten, Fia

-In order not to cool down completely on the bike, we both decided to put on another layer over the one-piece suit.
-On the bike I couldn’t find my usual rhythm because of the cold and had to reduce the wattage that KickAss Sports Coach Flo had given me.
-Dani, on the other hand, was really pushing hard on the time trial bike and picked up one competitor after the other.
+To avoid getting completely chilled on the bike, we both decided to put on another layer over the one-piece.
+Unfortunately, I couldn’t find my usual rhythm on the bike due to the cold and had to reduce the watts that KickAss Sports coach Flo had given me.
+Dani, on the other hand, really got going on the time trial bike and picked off one competitor after the other.
 Including yours truly.
-During the overtaking process she shouted an encouraging “Aufgeht’s Fia” to me and the small, fast Munich woman was gone.
+As she overtook me, she shouted an encouraging “Let’s go Fia” and the fast little girl from Munich was gone.
 But that was not to be our last encounter in this race.
-On the last third of the bike course Dani had to serve a bitter five-minute time penalty and I passed her again.
-She quickly shook off the frustration about the time in the penalty tent and flew towards the transition area.
-After 2:38:53 she put her bike down.
-I am also satisfied with my time of 2:41:11 under these weather conditions, but I also know that there is actually more in me.
+On the last third of the bike course, Dani had to serve a bitter five-minute time penalty and I passed her again.
+She quickly shook off her frustration about the time in the penalty tent and flew towards the transition zone.
+She parked her bike after 2:38:53.
+I’m happy with my time of 2:41:11 in these weather conditions, but I also know that I have more potential.

-But first it goes on with the half marathon.
-The course is fast and the weather at meanwhile 18 degrees – just perfect for running.
-Dani started her run in 1st place and finished in a fabulous time of 01:18:29.
-With this performance it is not surprising that she wins her age group 18-24, becomes second fastest age grouper ever and also has a faster finishing time than some professional women.
+But first we continue with the half marathon.
+The course is fast and the weather is now 18 degrees – perfect for running.
+Dani started her run in first place and finished in a fabulous time of 01:18:29.
+With this performance, it is not surprising that she won her age group 18-24, became the second fastest age grouper ever and also had a faster finishing time than some professional women.
 My final run also went much better than expected and I was able to improve my previous half marathon best time from 1:43 to 01:36.
-I can clearly attribute this huge jump in performance to training at Kickass Sports.
-Especially the work on running technique paid off.
-In the end I have a 7th place in AK 25-29 in the result list and a 14th place among all agegroup women.
+I can clearly attribute this huge leap in performance to the training at Kickass Sports to this.
+Above all the work on the running technique has paid off.
+In the end, I came 7th in the 25-29 age group in the results list and 14th among all age group women.

 What a great day in St. Pölten!